-And finally, even if all animals did go to heaven, no amount of heavenly reparations would change the fact that what God did was wrong.
-For example, if a man murders a child, no amount of apologies or reparations will ever justify his murder, it will always be wrong.
-Even if we come to forgive the murder, that doesn’t mean we think murdering children is now okay — his actions were still wrong.
+And finally, even if all animals did go to heaven, no amount of heavenly reparations could ever change the fact that what God did to them was wrong.
+If a man murders a child, no amount of apologies or reparations will ever justify his murder, the act will always be wrong.
+Even if we come to forgive the murderer, that doesn’t mean we think murdering children is okay — his actions were still wrong, and they forever will be.
 Likewise, even if all the animals forgive God for torturing them when they were not guilty, it will always be wrong for God to have done so.

 “Humans need animals.”

 The majority of animals don’t need to exist to ensure human survival.
 If life was perfect for animals in Eden, God could’ve left most of them there after evicting Adam.

 But even assuming humans can’t exist without animals (and God was unable to design any other alternative), this still doesn’t explain why God didn’t just design all animals as herbivores, to limit their suffering (and constant fear of being hunted).
 It also doesn’t explain why he would choose to inflict additional kinds of diseases upon them.